arduino-bitcoin/arduino-lightning/README.md

-# arduino-lightning
+# Lightning library for Arduino

-Lightning payments for Arduino (Work in progress)
+Work in progress